December 7, 2024

 As the bus pulled away from its stop, Pat flickered through the halls of his mind.
 He pondered the eternal return of life; how moments seem to reoccur, repackaged in a kind of stoic time-space loop.

 But also, the existence of moments that override our sticky fabric and precarious quotidian loops.
-Pat looked out and upward through the window of the bus, breathed out and smiled, wondering how the great ordinary seemed to fray from his perceived ties of monotony when he let go of the reigns of understanding.
+Pat looked out and upward through the window of the bus, breathed out and smiled, wondering how the great ordinary seemed to fray from his perceived ties of monotony when he let go of the reins of understanding.
 Its ends unraveling into a kinder kind of providence whispering:

 Life is not short, it is long, it is full, and it is good.